 traceroute [OPTIONS] <host address> [packet length]

-In this syntax, traceroute is the keyword which invokes the command to perform the action of traceroute, [OPTIONS] is an optional parameter which might or might not be required as per the requirement of the utility.
-In the <host address>we would be entering the address where we would need to trace the journey of the flow. [packet length] is again an optional parameter for specifying the size of the UDP (User Datagram Protocol) packets that needs to be sent in order for the tracing to work effectively.
+In this syntax, traceroute is the keyword that invokes the command to perform the action of traceroute, [OPTIONS] is an optional parameter that might or might not be required as per the requirement of the utility.
+In the <host address>we would be entering the address where we would need to trace the journey of the flow. [packet length] is again an optional parameter for specifying the size of the UDP (User Datagram Protocol) packets that need to be sent in order for the tracing to work effectively.
 In the [OPTIONS] in traceroute, we have multiple options which can be chosen as per the requirement of the developer.

 How does traceroute work in Linux?

-The headers of this protocol comprise of TTL (Time to Live) field, which limits the lifespan of a data in the network.
+The headers of this protocol comprise of TTL (Time to Live) field, which limits the lifespan of data in the network.
 In contrast to the name, this TTL field signifies counter and not time.
-Now, in a route, an UDP’s header would comprise of the TTL value and as soon as a packet is received at the router, value in the TTL is decreased.
-Now, in the process, as the value keeps on decreasing when reaches to zero, the packet will be discarded and then next hop on the journey will no longer be possible and hence we would sometimes see a message saying, “timed out”.
+Now, in a route, an UDP’s header would comprise of the TTL value and as soon as a packet is received at the router, the value in the TTL is decreased.
+Now, in the process, as the value keeps on decreasing when reaches zero, the packet will be discarded and then the next hop on the journey will no longer be possible and hence we would sometimes see a message saying, “timed out”.
 Now that the router sends a message containing timed out, it will contain the original header and along with it contain the first 64 bits of the original data of the packet.

 Examples of Linux traceroute